Hs and Ts: Hypothermia

 Hypothermia is a low core body temperature, defined clinically as a temperature of less than 35 degrees Celsius (95 degrees Fahrenheit).
 The patient is re-warmed either by using a cardiac bypass or by irrigation of the body cavities (such as thorax, peritoneum, bladder) with warm fluids; or warmed IV fluids.
-CPR only is given until the core body temperature reached 30 degrees Celsius, as defibrillation is ineffective at lower temperatures.
+CPR only is given until the core body temperature reaches 30 degrees Celsius, as defibrillation is ineffective at lower temperatures.
 Patients have been known to be successfully resuscitated after periods of hours in hypothermia and cardiac arrest, and this has given rise to the often-quoted medical truism, "You're not dead until you're warm and dead."

 Hypoglycemia

-There is an unclear association between hypoglycemia and sudden cardiac death.
-In the NICE-SUGAR trial, moderate and severe hypoglycemia were both associated with increased mortality.
-However, administration of dextrose is also associated with worse outcomes.

 Hypoglycemia was removed from the Hs and Ts by the American Heart Association in their 2010 ACLS update.

+The association between hypoglycemia and sudden cardiac death is unclear.
+Moderate and severe hypoglycemia were both associated with increased mortality; however, giving dextrose is also associated with worse outcomes in one trial.